pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 W_nyc = adj.T + adj
 ```

 We'll compute the scaling factor.
 It will require a special function which is fairly involved.
-A proper explanation of the function would take us pretty far afield from the NYC case study so I'll leave discussion of the scaling factor for section (#scaling-factor).
+A proper explanation of the function would take us pretty far afield from the NYC case study so I'll leave {ref}`discussion of the scaling factor for later <scaling-factor>`.

 ```{code-cell} ipython3
 def scaling_factor_sp(A):